Agriculture in the Philippines: Coconuts

-Coconuts plays an important role in the national economy of the Philippines.
+Coconuts play an important role in the national economy of the Philippines.
 According to figures published in December 2015 by the Food and Agriculture Organization of the United Nations, it is the world's largest producer of coconuts, producing 19,500,000 tonnes in 2015.
 Production in the Philippines is generally concentrated in medium-sized farms.
-There are 3.5 million hectares dedicated to coconut production in the Philippines, which accounts for 25 per cent of total agricultural land in the country.
+There are 3.5 million hectares dedicated to coconut production in the Philippines, which accounts for 25 percent of total agricultural land in the country.
 In 1989, it was estimated that between 25 percent and 33 percent of the population was at least partly dependent on coconuts for their livelihood.
 Historically, the Southern Tagalog and Bicol regions of Luzon and the Eastern Visayas were the centers of coconut production.
 In the 1980s, Western Mindanao and Southern Mindanao also became important coconut-growing regions.

 Fruits

 The Philippines is the world's third largest producer of pineapples, producing more than 2.4 million of tonnes in 2015.
 The Philippines was in the top three banana producing countries in 2010, including India and China.
 Davao and Mindanao contribute heavily to the total national banana crop.
 Mangoes are the third most important fruit crop of the country based on export volume and value next to bananas and pineapples.